 Like most adults, babies also eat with their eyes first, so their meals should look appealing.
 Make her meals more appealing by making foods into different shapes and sizes so that the food looks fascinating, adding different coloured fruits and veggies to make it appealing.
 You can also serve the food in colourful plates and bowls thus making meal times into happy times for you and your little one.

-1. Liquid Food for Babies
+1. Liquid Food for 10 to 12 months Babies

 Fruit and Vegetable Juices and Soups: You can continue to serve one unstrained vegetable soup and/ or fruit juice as appetizers before meals or in the evenings.
 Fruit juices are great sources of a natural sugar called fructose that provides instant energy to keep your baby perked up.
 This will also take care of your baby's hunger until meal times.
 Most paediatricians are against giving juices and soups during meal times, as they can affect your baby's appetite and she may not be so willing to eat her meal after that.
 Again, do remember that there are no hard and fast rules and if your baby is happier with a 'soupy' dinner, just go ahead with it.